weaversam8/Underline_Bootstrap/README.md

 ### Documentation for previous releases

-Documentation for v2.3.2 has been made available for the time being at <http://getbootstrap.com/2.3.2/> while folks transition to Bootstrap 3.
+Documentation for v2.3.2 has been made available for the time being at <http://getbootstrap.com/2.3.2/> while folks transition to Underline_Bootstrap 3.

 [Previous releases](https://github.com/twbs/bootstrap/releases) and their documentation are also available for download.